trojblue/Obsidian-wiki-fix/README.md

 # Obsidian-wiki-fix

-The project is intended to convert Obsidian wiki-link to [Quartz](https://github.com/jackyzha0/quartz)-supported markdown relative links, plus the benefit of easily customizing output scheme to fit any other software/service.
+Converts Obsidian wiki-link to markdown relative links for [Quartz](https://github.com/jackyzha0/quartz), plus the benefit of easily customizing output scheme to fit any other software/service.

 **Requires python version > 3.8** because I used `:=` and some other python38 features.

 Decently documented so it's easier to modify by your needs.

-suffixes such as `PNG` and `png` are treated as different files to better support github pages functionality.

 ## Usage

+**The script is intended for "shortest possible" (`[[something]]`)style of wiki-link in obsidian settings.**

 **convert only:**